yzh0ng/CastleEscapeGame/README.md

 goal of the game is find a way to escape!
 Don’t forget to tell your player they are trapped.
 The player is asked to choose a door to step though.
 The player enters the chosen room!
-The room can be spooky or whatever you want The map diagram is updated, and the player is told what’s in the room depending on which room they went into:
+The room can be spooky.
+The map diagram is updated, and the player is told what’s in the room depending on which room they went into:
 * in the Study, there is a pen and paper on one table, and a pen, a calculator and